 My wish for a high-protein, low-sugar, grain-free cereal came true when I discovered Three Wishes Cereal.
 Three Wishes cereal tastes like my childhood cereal, albeit without all the junk ingredients.
 I snack on it like popcorn.

 (5) Best Gluten-Free Pasta: Tinkyada Pasta & Jovial Pasta (tie)

-I think Tinkyada and Jovial brown rice pastas have the best texture and taste compared to other corn- or quinoa-based pastas.
+I think Tinkyada and Jovial brown rice pasta have the best texture and taste compared to other corn- or quinoa-based pasta.
 Both are widely found in grocery stores nationwide, including Walmart.

 Other Gluten-Free Pasta Brands:

 - Banza Chickpea (GF) Pasta